Cillín Perera

 Cillín Johann Perera is an Australian photographer, entrepreneur and art collector who is best known for his "HomelessCEO" project.
 Between 2013 and 2017, Perera documented his travels by uploading a photo of every flight and each day on Instagram.
 The project encompassed more than 1000 images from dozens of countries and hundreds of flights and has been the subject of a touring exhibition.

-Perera is the Founder and chief executive officer (CEO) of companies in Europe, the Middle East and Asia, including Language Direct, an online language teaching company, and Avilinga, a company offering translation for the aviation industry.
+Perera is the chief executive officer (CEO) of companies in Europe, the Middle East and Asia, including Language Direct, an online language teaching company, and Avilinga, a company offering translation for the aviation industry.
 He is a collector and patron of Australian Aboriginal art and is the founder of Australians for Overseas Representation.

 Early life

 Perera was born in London to an Irish mother and a Sri Lankan father, and grew up in Melbourne, Australia.
 In 1994 he won the Young Achievement Australia "Young Victorian Business Person of the Year" award.
 In 1995, he went to the United States to study visual arts and cinema under scholarship at Harvard University.

 As a freshman, he started a non-profit company and a late-night show, Wide Awake with Cillin Perera.
 In 1997, Perera was assistant director of Joshua Oppenheimer's The Entire History of the Louisiana Purchase, an experimental documentary that won several festival awards.

 After college Perera became self-employed, founding Language Direct, an online language teaching company, at the age of 27.